Biometix/biometix.github.io/playbook/gui.md

 ![Screenshot](../assets/images/screenshot_web_input_select.png)

-1. Local file
+1. Local files

    - The user could import dataset as zip file to the server.

    - Or may transfer the data to the data folder on the machine (if you run it on your local machine or have access to the machine).

-2. Remote file
+2. Remote files

    - The user could also upload files from the browser directely (limited number possible), and the data won't be saved on the server once processed.

 ---